 - If you make a mistake, you can undo by clicking the Undo button, or use the keyboard shortcut CTRL+Z. You can also redo; click the Redo button or use CTRL+ALT+Z. Note that if you use undo, then make new changes, you won't be able to redo what you undid.

-- Spacing color is the color used for the spaces between each image when using Combine Frames.
+- Spacing color is the color used for the spaces between each image when using Combine or Grid combine.

-- Selection color is the color used for the outline when selecting an area to Crop.
+- Selection color is the color used for the outline of your selection box when using Select.

-- Spacing determines the amount of space between each image when using Combine Frames.
+- Spacing determines the amount of space between each image when using Combine.

 - Combination type determines how the images will be Combined, either horizontally (row) or vertically (column.)